Chebyshev centers and radius of the set of permutons: Proof of the main result

 \section{Proof of the main result}

 The following lemma provides several equivalent geometric and metric characterizations of 1/2-periodicity, which will be crucial in identifying the Chebyshev centers.

-\begin{lemma} The following are equivalent for a permuton $\mu$ (below $w, h$ are always the sidelengths of the corresponding rectangle): \begin{enumerate} \item[(i)] $\mu$ is 1/2-periodic. \item[(ii)] for any toric rectangle $R$, if $h=1/2$ or $w=1/2$, then $\mu(R)=wh$. \item[(iii)] for any toric rectangle $R$ with $h+w\geq 1$ so that $w\leq 1/2$ or $h\leq 1/2$,
+\begin{lemma} The following are equivalent for a permuton $\mu$ (below $w, h$ are always the sidelengths of the corresponding rectangle): \begin{enumerate} \item[(i)] $\mu$ is 1/2-periodic. \item[(ii)] for every toric rectangle $R$, if $h=1/2$ or $w=1/2$, then $\mu(R)=wh$. \item[(iii)] for every toric rectangle $R$ with $h+w\geq 1$ so that $w\leq 1/2$ or $h\leq 1/2$,